EvelynPloetz/Deep-LASI/docs/source/docu/statistics.rst

    Statistics environment with subpanels for all channels with the same categories table

-You can see an example of the created histograms and corresponding fits reported under the *Statistics* tab on :numref:`histograms_measurement_details`. the plots on each column represent the detection channel color, for example :numref:`histograms_measurement_details` shows the histograms in green, so the reported plots and values come from the green channel.
+You can see an example of created histograms and corresponding fits reported under the *Statistics* tab on :numref:`histograms_measurement_details`. the plots on each column represent the detection channel color, for example :numref:`histograms_measurement_details` shows the histograms in green, so the reported plots and values come from the green channel.

 .. figure:: ./../figures/documents/EP_Figure_Statistics.png
    :width: 250